 Underhand human behaviour combined with the ridiculous, largely automated “edit” system is creating extra work, headaches and anxiety because owners/managers have to keep checking to make sure the info remains as they set it.

 The Google system has been like this for over a decade, and as such, is abused.
-There’s no opportunity to simply reject/approve so-called suggestions/amendments because they don’t go into a moderation queue – which would be common sense.
+There’s no opportunity to simply reject/approve so-called suggestions/amendments because they don’t go into a moderation queue – which would be the common sense approach.

-Be sure to add at least one “manager” to your Google My Business listing so that you have multiple pairs of eyes and increased opportunities to spot problems.
-You could add a spouse, partner, employee or consultant who specialises in fixing these things.
+- Add at least one “manager” to your Google My Business listing and Facebook page so that you have multiple pairs of eyes and increased opportunities to spot problems.